 The preservation and evolution of South Korean cultural traditions became the dominant focus of Im Kwon-Taek’s films after the ease of censorship in a change of government regime.
-A number of his post-genre cinema began to address this though the real cultural reactions can be found in later work which can effectively be called post-Cannes; … Continue reading Chi-hwa-seon (2002) – Im Kwon-Taek.
+A number of his post-genre cinema began to address this though the real cultural reactions can be found in later work which can effectively be called post-Cannes; meaning the cinema he made during his currently slow but … Continue reading Chi-hwa-seon (2002) – Im Kwon-Taek.

 Tradition vs. Globalisation: The Relationships between South Korean Film Music and Its Ease of Consumption and Distribution.
 Introduction The Effect Of Globalisation Pressure On South Korean Cinema.
 “The core problem is no doubt that most of us in the West know little or nothing of Korea’s modern history.
-It’s impossible to understand Korea’s artists without … Continue reading South Korean Film Music and Ease of Distribution – Part 1 (Tradition vs. Globalisation).
+It’s impossible to understand Korea’s artists without knowing the context in which they worked…” (Rayns, 2012, p.40). … Continue reading South Korean Film Music and Ease of Distribution – Part 1 (Tradition vs. Globalisation).

 Celebrating loss can be a difficult task even for the more optimistic of personas.
 The idea of someone being physically and emotionally lost is not a pleasant experience which, at best can provide some cathartic character building in between the tears and complete incomprehension as to what exactly it means to live or die.
 It’s a theme familiar in many filmmaker’s auteur driven, thematic catalogues, … Continue reading Festival (1996) and the Acceptance of Loss – Im Kwon-Taek.

 Part 1.
 Ideas In Later Films By Godard.
 Godard would continue to subvert the role of record players in his work to similar but more extreme effects.
 It seems odd that the connecting factor to all the scenes mentioned is the presence of his, then wife, Anna Karina.
 Godard is capable of presenting her dancing and singing with a relatively normal relationship between the visual … Continue reading Avant Godard! – Part 2, Musical Subversion (Bande à Part and Pierrot Le Fou)